facebook/docusaurus/website/docs/creating-pages.md

 In this section, we will learn about creating ad-hoc pages in Docusaurus using React.
 This is most useful for creating one-off standalone pages like a showcase page, playground page or support page.

+The functionality of pages is powered by `@docusaurus/plugin-content-pages`.

 ## Adding a new page

 <!-- TODO: What will the user see if pages/ is empty? -->